All you need to know about Adverse Media Screening

 Many of the attractive features of BASIS ID include; Document proofing that is, asserting the documents like National Identity Card, domicile, passport, degree certificates, etc. are genuine, conducting liveness check that is, confirming that the person they are interacting with is real and not a fake/robot, biometric facial recognition and matching that can be used anywhere for security checks, address validation that checks whether a given location exists or not and it also includes OCR, multi-registration detection that checks if a person has been registered with multiple identities in the same department and adverse media screening.
-It is a customizable solution for legal compliance and fraud detection, that allows to satisfy the requirements of regulatory authorities.
+It is a customizable KYC and AML Solution for legal compliance and fraud detection, that allows to satisfy the requirements of regulatory authorities.

 Of all these services, Adverse media screening is our focus and point of interest here.
 With its KYC/AML support, it manages personal data and performs the processing of the identity dataset and provides powerful personal data management tools, automatic documents, and biometric verification let the customer gain access to the service faster, giving you enhanced due diligence with its up to date operations.